 We hate to be the bearers of bad news, but it’s almost time for the kids to go back to school.
 Depending on where you live, it may have already happened.
 It’s always tough for the kids to give up the freedom of summer break and return to the classroom.
 But it’s often equally difficult for the parents, especially newly divorced dads.

 Adjusting takes time, but we’ve got some tips that may help.

-The start of a new school year often presents a challenge.
+The start of a new school year presents a number of challenges.
 You’ve got new teachers, new classmates, and maybe even new schools.
-It may be uncharted territory.
+You and your kids are in uncharted territory.
 At best, getting used to doing homework again after two months off presents a definite change.

-Despite the challenges, a new school year presents a fantastic opportunity to bond with your children and become more involved in their daily lives.
+Despite the hurdles, a new school year also presents a fantastic opportunity to bond with your children and become more involved in their daily lives.
 This is especially vital for newly divorced dads.
-You may not see the kids as much, so it’s important to take advantage of the time you do have together.
+You probably don’t see the kids as much, so it’s important to take advantage of the time you do have together.

 This may be your first school year as a divorced dad or it may be your tenth.
-Regardless, we’ve got some tips and strategies to help begin the school year as smoothly as possible.
+Regardless, we’ve got some tips and strategies to help back to school go as smoothly as possible.

 1. Meet the Teachers

 Teachers see your kids every day.
 Depending on the grade, they may spend most of the day together.
 Outside of you and other family members, they’re likely the most important adults in your child’s life.

 As such, it’s equally as important to open lines of communication.
 This helps you keep up to date on your child’s progress and stay aware of any issues that arise.
 Beyond that, it’s nice to be able to put a face to the name.